eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ### 2.1 Overview

-This chapter describes the structure, type, attribute identifiers and logical organization of the mandatory and optional attributes of the PID within the EUDI Wallet, as well as the PID metadata:
+This chapter describes the structure, type, attribute identifiers and logical organisation of the mandatory and optional attributes of the PID within the EUDI Wallet, as well as the PID metadata:

 -   [Section 2.2](#22-attestation-type-and-namespace) specifies the attestation type and namespace(s) for a